 - 1. A description of how funds awarded under this title will be spent consistent with the requirements of this title; - 2.
 A description of any cooperative arrangements the eligible provider has with other agencies, institutions, or organizations for the delivery of adult education and literacy activities; - 3.
 A description of how the eligible provider will provide services in alignment with the local plan under section 108, including how such provider will promote concurrent enrollment in programs and activities under title I, as appropriate; - 4.
 A description of how the eligible provider will meet the State adjusted levels of performance described in section 116(b)(3), including how such provider will collect data to report on such performance indicators; - 5.
 A description of how the eligible provider will fulfill one-stop partner responsibilities as described in section 121(b)(1)(A), as appropriate; - 6.
-A description of how the eligible provider will provide services in a manner that meets the needs of eligible individ-uals; and

-7. Any information that addresses the 13 considerations described under section 231(e), as applicable.
+A description of how the eligible provider will provide services in a manner that meets the needs of eligible individ-uals; and - 7.
+Any information that addresses the 13 considerations described under section 231(e), as applicable.

-In the most recent competitive Request for Proposal (RFP) process held in spring of 2022, RIDE awarded AEFLA funds to the state's community college to deliver Integrated Education and Training (IET) programming to inmates at the state Adult Correctional Institution (ACI).
-Community College of RI (CCRI), in partnership with Rhode Island Dept of Corrections (DOC), launched a new program enrolling women in medium security in the first phase of a Computer Numerical Control (CNC) Manufacturing program aligned with a program offered on the CCRI campus.
+In the most recent competitive RFP process held in spring of 2022, RIDE funded the state's community college (Community College of RI, or CCRI) to deliver IET programming to inmates at the state Adult Correctional Institution (ACI).
+CCRI, in partnership with Rhode Island Dept of Corrections (DOC), launched a new program enrolling women in medium security in the first phase of a Computer Numerical Control (CNC) Manufacturing program aligned with a program offered on the CCRI campus.
 Phase 1 of the program is offered onsite at the women's facility at the ACI.
 Participants who complete successfully receive industry-recognized credentials and college credits, connections to employment for work release and re-entry, and can go on to enroll in Phase 2 at CCRI upon release from the ACI.
 This program is funded for a five-year grant cycle through June 30, 2027.
 RIDE requires local providers funded through the multiyear RFP to reapply for funding on an annual basis with an abbreviated application process.